Illinois Enacts Sweeping Anti-Harassment, Pay Equity Changes, and Expands its Human Rights Law

 On Aug.
 20, 2019, the governor signed HB 252, which amends the Illinois Human Rights Act.
 The current law provides that employers with 15 or more employees are subject to the Illinois Human Rights Law.
 Under the amendment, effective July 1, 2020, the definition of employer will expand to include employers with one or more employees.

 Illinois employers should review the new legal requirements.
 Paychex will continue to monitor for any updates from Illinois for details about training and educational materials.
+In addition to providing the sexual harassment prevention training described above (model training is available from the state), restaurants and bars are required to provide supplemental sexual harassment prevention training that complies with the law.
+The IDHR has now released a model supplement training as well.
+Both trainings can be accessed on the Model Sexual Harassment Prevention Training Program website.
 We can also provide additional support to help your business with its HR needs, including helping keep you up to date on federal and state regulations that affect compliance.